nochet/early_experience/ProjectNotes.md

 ---
 title: "Early Experience Project Record & Notes"
-author: "Enoch Ng'oma (EN), Andrew Jones (AJ) and Elizabeth King (EGK)"
+author: "Enoch Ng'oma (EN), Andrew Jones (AJ), De'anne Donnell and Elizabeth King (EGK)"
 date: "7/17/2018"
 ---

-## Project Record
+# Project Record

-### Summary: This is data from a factorial experiment with Drosophila melanogaster in which larvae were raised on control (C) and dietary restriction (DR) nutrition conditions.
+## Summary: The data from a factorial experiment with Drosophila melanogaster in which larvae were raised on control (C) and dietary restriction (DR) diet conditions.
+The DR diet is 50% restricted in the amount of yeast, a major protein source.
 Eclosed flies from each treatment were split between C and DR diets followed by measurement of fecundity and lifespan of adult flies.
-Two replicates were made for each diet treatment resulting into 8 total cages.
+Two replicates were made for each diet treatment resulting into 8 total cages (dimensions 20.3 cm x 20.3 cm x 20.3 cm).
+Eggs were filtered to paper, imaged, and counted manually in ImageJ software.

 STEP 1: PROCESS RAW EVENT DATA